mylesjeffery/finalport/posts/learning-front-end-development/index.md

 <hr></hr>

-## Conclusion
+## The Journey Continues...

-Turns out I really enjoy coding.
-I've discovered many things over the year, such as the importance of thinking deeply about the problem and planning before writing a line of code, how critical testing is, how the git workflow has become an integral part of my process.
-The main thing I've learned is how to learn and how to solve problems.
-How to break through the syntax barrier, how to research solutions (Stack Overflow is my second home these days), and how to break large problems into smaller more manageable chunks.
+Turns out I really enjoy coding!
+Just like building a house, it's vital that your foundations are strong.
+I took my time, practiced and mastered each layer of the coding stack.
+When I stand back and think about my learning journey, I think the key skill I've learned is how to learn.
+I realize that my coding journey will never be complete, there will always be new languages, frameworks and tools.
+However, I feel confident in my abilities to grasp any new concepts, syntax and development processes.
+I feel empowered to take on anything I set my mind to.

 My background in UX has influenced the way I think about structuring applications, as I can see what information needs to be passed in where, and how certain components should function within the context of a whole application.